2019/20 Enrollment Application Information

 Q: When does the enrollment period begin?

-Q: What information is required for the lottery application?
+Q: What information is required for the application?

-Q: Can I mail or fax my lottery application in?
+Q: Can I mail or fax my application in?

 Q: Can I take a tour of the campus?

-A: We will have an open campus observation day on January 19, 2017 on our Del Paso campus.
-There are 2 tour times: 9:00 am and 12:00 pm.
+A: We will have an open campus observation day on January 17th, 2019.
+There are 2 tour times: 9:00am and 1:00pm.
 Each guided tour takes approximately 1 hour.
 No appointment is necessary.
 Please make arrangements for childcare for your children as this is a parent only observation.
-We will have a middle school info night on Jan 19, 2017 and a student shadow day on Feb 10, 2017 for interested 5th – 8th grade families at our Pebblewood campus.
+We will also have an information night where application assistance will be available on January 17th at 6:00 PM.

 Q: What is the age requirement for enrollment for kindergarten?

-A: State law requires that incoming kindergarten students are 5 years of age on or before September 1, 2017.
-We will not accept any lottery applications for students who don’t meet the state requirement.
+A: State law requires that incoming kindergarten students are 5 years of age on or before September 1, 2019.
+We will not be able to process any applications for students who don’t meet the state requirement.

 Q: When is the lottery?

-A: The lottery is scheduled for 5:30 pm on March 6, 2017.
-The lottery will be held at 3800 Del Paso Road, Sacramento, CA 95834.
+A: The lottery is scheduled for 5:00 pm on March 4, 2019.
+The lottery will be held at 2680 Mabry Drive, Sacramento, CA 95835.
 The lottery is open to the public, however children are not allowed.
 You do not need to be present.

 Q: If we are not able to attend the lottery how do we find out if our number is chosen?